Population of Canada

-Canada ranks 37th by population, comprising about 0.5% of the world's total, with over 39 million Canadians as of 2022.
-Being, however, the fourth-largest country by land area (second-largest by total area), the vast majority of the country is sparsely inhabited, with most of its population south of the 55th parallel north and just over 60 percent of Canadians live in just two provinces: Ontario and Quebec.
-Though Canada's population density is low, many regions in the south, such as the Quebec City–Windsor Corridor, have population densities higher than several European countries.
-Canada's largest population centres are Toronto, Montreal, Vancouver, Calgary, Edmonton and Ottawa, with those six being the only ones with more than one million people.
+Canada ranks 37th by population among countries of the world, comprising about 0.5% of the world's total, with about 41.5 million Canadians as of 2025.
+Despite being the second-largest country by total area (fourth-largest by land area), the vast majority of the country is sparsely inhabited, with most of its population south of the 55th parallel north.
+Just over 60 percent of Canadians live in just two provinces: Ontario and Quebec.
+Though Canada's overall population density is low, many regions in the south, such as the Quebec City–Windsor Corridor, have population densities higher than several European countries.
+Canada has six population centres with more than one million people: Toronto, Montreal, Vancouver, Calgary, Edmonton and Ottawa.

-The large size of Canada's north, which is not at present arable, and thus cannot support large human populations, significantly lowers the country's carrying capacity.
+The large size of Canada's north, which is currently not arable, and thus cannot support large human populations, significantly lowers the country's carrying capacity.
 In 2021, the population density of Canada was 4.2 people per square kilometre.
-As contrast, Russia's similar figure was 8.4 people per square kilometre.

-The historical growth of Canada's population is complex and has been influenced in many different ways, such as indigenous populations, expansion of territory, and human migration.
-Being a new world country, immigration has been, and remains, the most important factor in Canada's population growth.
-The 2021 Canadian census counted a total population of 36,991,981, an increase of around 5.2 percent over the 2016 figure.
-Between 1990 and 2008, the population increased by 5.6 million, equivalent to 20.4 percent overall growth.
+The historical growth of Canada's population is complex and has been influenced in many different ways, such as Indigenous populations, expansion of territory, and human migration.
+Immigration has been, and remains, the most important factor in Canada's population growth.
+The 2021 Canadian census counted a total population of 36,991,981, an increase of around 5.2 per cent over the 2016 figure.
+Between 1990 and 2008, the population increased by 5.6 million, equivalent to 20.4 per cent overall growth.